neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 Resource Uploads
 ----------------

 The second way to create new resources is uploading them via a POST request.
-FLOW3's MVC framework detects incoming file uploads and automatically converts them into ``Resource`` objects.
+TYPO3 Flow's MVC framework detects incoming file uploads and automatically converts them into ``Resource`` objects.
 In order to persist an uploaded resource you only need to persist the resulting object.